In this guide, you will discover the 10 best gold coins to buy for bullion investors in 2017.

 Gold coins produced from 1979 to 1982 carry .999% purity while those produced after 1982 are .9999% purity.
 The Gold Maple Leaf is considered the world’s purest gold bullion and each coin is stamped with the .9999 guarantee of purity and “1 OZ or Pur.”

 In 2013, the Royal Canadian Mint added the security measure of a second micro-engraved maple leaf that holds the last two digits of the date.
-For 2015, on the reverse, a “15” sits inside the maple leaf privy mark.
 Also, the mint machined a radial line background onto the master die to create a “unique light diffracting pattern.”

 The Mint also offers a “Bullion DNA” device that recognizes and authenticates each coin minted by its unique engraving.
 However, these are still delicate coins for handling, with sharp edges and smooth faces that wear and scratch easily.

 Generally, it’s better to purchase the larger size because you acquire more gold while paying a smaller premium.
 However, if you are on a limited budget, then it’s best to acquire some gold than none at all.

 Currently, you can purchase gold 1-ounce Maple Leafs for $38 over spot for 20 or more.
 For individual coins, the price over spot approaches $50.
 Older coins carrying .999 purity — pre-1983 — are slightly lower while 25th-anniversary coins can list for $100 over spot.
 Within Canada, these are tax exempt.
 Within the United States, transactions involving fewer than 25 coins at a time are not reportable.